silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/add-a-server-item.md

 ---
-description: This article describes how to add a server item to your Cerby workspace.
+description: "This article describes how to add a server item to your Cerby workspace."
 intercom_id: 8705365
 ---